General Washington's Army (2)

 • Product Form: Paperback

 Marko Zlatich lives in Washington, D.C.
-Having worked for 25 years managing technical information services at the World Bank, Marko has now retired.
-He now spends much of his time engaged as an associate researcher with the Division of Armed Forces History at the Smithsonian Institution.
+Having worked for 25 years managing technical information services at the World Bank, he now spends much of his time engaged as an associate researcher with the Division of Armed Forces History at the Smithsonian Institution.
 He has contributed to a large number of publications and has had many articles published on the American War of Independence.

-Bill Younghusband was born in 1936.
-He was educated in Devon and studied at Newton Abbot College of Art.
-He has been interested in all things military since childhood, and this interest was compounded through the reading of authors such as G. A. Henty.
+Bill Younghusband studied at Newton Abbot College of Art.
 In 1954 he joined the Life Guards and saw service in Egypt and Cyprus.
-Bill is a respected military illustrator of more than 15 years experience, and has illustrated many Osprey books including Men-at-Arms 299 Austrian Auxiliary Troops 1792-1816 and Campaigns 48 Salamanca 1812 and 59 Vittoria 1813.
+Bill is a respected military illustrator of more than 15 years’ experience, and has illustrated many Osprey books including Men-at-Arms 299 Austrian Auxiliary Troops 1792-1816.
 He is married with one daughter and currently lives in Ireland.